 SPN 041-042 - Spanish 4A and 4B.
-(H)
+(AP)

 Continues the study of advanced grammar and language.
-Stresses comprehension in reading, writing, speaking and understanding.
+Promotes knowledge and understanding of the Spanish speaking world through its language, geography, civilization, culture and literature.

 FRN 011-012 - French 1A and 1B.
 (CP)